nflatrea/osdev/README.md

 ## Building

 This project is set up to be built inside a Docker container.
-The operating system can be built by running `make build` in the projects root directory You can find the whole `Dockerfile` inside `/toolchain/` directory
+The operating system can be built by running `make` in the projects root directory This project depends on several packages such as `gcc make nasm qemu`

 ## Running on Qemu
 ## Running on Baremetal